Keratoconus Contact Lens Specialist

 Once we determine that you have a large amount of astigmatism, we look at your cornea with a biomicroscope to determine if we can view an anomaly or bulging of your eye.

-Our specialist will then measure your corneal diameter and the usual pupil size in regular lighting.
+Our Keratoconus Contact Lens Doctor will then measure your corneal diameter and the usual pupil size in regular lighting.
 Then a scleral lens will be put on your eye.
 These lenses are large in diameter, vaulted, and always rest on the white of your eyes (Sclera) outside the corneal area.
 The lens is filled with an unpreserved saline solution; the vaulted section will remain with that fluid while wearing the lens.
-This solution is routinely replaced daily to avoid contamination.
+This solution is routinely replaced daily to avoid contamination—best Keratoconus Contact Lens Doctor.

 Regular RGP keratoconus lenses are still fitted, and many successful patients wear them.
 These lenses come in many designs and are routinely fitted at our practice.
-They provide crisp, clear vision at almost all levels, from initial keratoconus to the most advanced one.
+They provide crisp, clear vision at almost all levels, from initial keratoconus to the most advanced.
+Best Keratoconus Doctor.

 Cross Linking to Stabilize The Cornea